ruthikan/End-to-End-Machine-Learning-Projects/README.md

-# 💻 Machine Learning Projects Portfolio – Ruthika Nalajala
+# 💻 Machine Learning Projects  – Ruthika Nalajala

 Welcome to my Machine Learning portfolio! 👋
 This repository contains all the ML projects I’ve worked on during my learning journey with IntelPath and personal practice.
 Each project is built from scratch using real-world datasets and covers EDA, model building, evaluation, and tuning.